History > Soviet Rule 1918 - 1941

 The Volga German ASSR was one of the oldest independent republics of the Soviet Union.
 In many ways, it was a success, both economically and culturally.
 Soviet Germans developed their own national culture in a socialist context.

-With Hitler's invasion of Russia in June of 1941, the entire population of Russian Germans were declared to be enemies of the Soviet state, despite the fact that many served in the Soviet government and military with honor.
+With Hitler's invasion of Russia in June of 1941, the entire population of Russian Germans were declared to be enemies of the Soviet state, even though many served in the Soviet government and military with honor.

-With Hitler's invasion of Russia in June of 1941, the entire population of Russian Germans were declared to be enemies of the Soviet state, despite the fact that many served in the Soviet government and military with honor.
+With Hitler's invasion of Russia in June of 1941, the entire population of Russian Germans were declared to be enemies of the Soviet state, even though many served in the Soviet government and military with honor.

 Following the banishment of all ethnic Germans, the Volga German ASSR was abolished on September 7, 1941, and its territory was inherited by Saratov and Stalingrad (later Volgograd) provinces.
 With very few exceptions, all Germans had been ethnically cleansed from this region, ending a way of life that began with Catherine the Great's Manifesto in 1763.